aitournament/snake_web/book/src/game_rules.md

 Food has a health value, which is the amount that a snake's health with increase by consuming it.
 Snakes will also increase in length by one after consuming food (regardless of the health value).

-Freshly spanwed food will start with a health value of 1, and increases by 1 every tick up to a maximum of 50.
+Freshly spawned food will start with a health value of 1, and increases by 1 every tick up to a maximum of 50.

 New food will be spawned at the end of each tick to ensure there is always 5 food available (unless there is no more room in the arena).